US-ELTP NOIRLab Team

 Tim holds a PhD in Sociology from the University of Massachusetts Amherst and an MA in Applied Sociology from Loyola University Chicago.
 His research investigates the social dynamics of research collaboration and issues of equity in scientific work.

 Andrew Serio is the Project Systems Engineer.
-The Project Systems Engineer is responsible for developing and maintaining the project's formal requirements and their traceability from Use Cases and their flowdown and allocation to subsystems and User Stories.
-The Project Systems Engineer duties also include developing and overseeing the verification and validation of the US-ELT Program Platform software system (UPP).
+The Project Systems Engineer (PSE) is responsible for developing and maintaining the project's formal requirements and their traceability from Use Cases and their flowdown and allocation to subsystems and User Stories.
+The PSE duties also include developing and overseeing the verification and validation of the US-ELT Program Platform software system (UPP).

 Andrew holds a Master of Science degree in Systems Engineering from Johns Hopkins University (2019), a Master of Science in Astronomy from San Diego State University (2007), and a Bachelor of Science degree in Planetary and Space Sciences from Boston University (2004).
 He has worked for Gemini North and Gemini South as a Science Operations Specialist and a Systems Engineer and for LSST/Rubin Observatory as the Telescope and Site Systems Engineer.